maciejmalecki/maciejmalecki.github.io/genai/_posts/2025-09-14-prompts-and-agentic-ai.md

 it was skipped.
 ```

+It is also noteworthy that this prompt uses a role-playing technique at the top, but the task is defined differently (i.e. to execute the plan).
+The steps to be executed are now explicitly defined in the next paragraph (it accepts 'Step 1', 'Steps 1, 2', or even 'all steps').
+I will not repeat a description of the plan and its structure here, since the document generated using the 'Plan' prompt is self-contained and self-explanatory.

 When this file is stored in the `.github/prompts` folder of your repository and its suffix conforms to `*.prompt.md`, it is automatically made available in your chat window when you type the '/' character.

 ![launch prompt](/genai/img/launch-prompt.png)